emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does use a custom movie-web player. ✔️

 ***
+## FlickyStream
+### Score: 25/26
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Site does have episode auto-next (vidlinkpro server). ✔️
+1. Site has good UI, feels modern, shows results as you type. ✔️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have continue watching, but can't be synced across devices. ⚠️
+1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
+1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (first player is their own). ✔️

+***
 ## Cineby
 ### Score: 24/26
 1. Streams load very fast. ✔️